High-speed rail in China: Safety

-China's HSR network is regarded as one of the safest in the world.
-The sole major accident to date was the Wenzhou train collision of July 23, 2011, which killed 40 people and injured 172.
-The incident, attributed to flaws in newly designed signaling equipment, prompted safety reforms.
-Since then, operations have maintained an exemplary safety record.
+China's HSR network has had one major reported accident, the Wenzhou train collision, which happened on July 23, 2011, in which 40 people died, 172 were injured, and 54 related officials blamed and punished.
+According to a 2014 World Bank report, the incident was attributed to inadequate testing of a new design for signaling equipment, which lacked proper fail-safe features.
+The accident has prompted major reforms, as well as a more detailed examination of HSR construction which previously proceeded with little oversight.

+Since then, operations have been able to maintain a high safety standard.

 Records

 The Shanghai Maglev train, with a top speed of 431 km/h, is the fastest train in China.
 The maglev train has remained confined to its original 30 km track as state planners chose high-speed trains that run on conventional tracks for the national HSR network.

 Fastest trains in China

 The "fastest" train commercial service can be defined alternatively by a train's top speed or average trip speed.